 The Supreme Court has handed down a new ruling in Howes v.
 Fields that strikes another blow at Miranda rights.
-If an inmate is already incarcerated, it is no longer required for a jailhouse interrogator to read the prisoner his or her Miranda rights.
-The 6-3 decision overturns a 6th Circuit Court of Appeals ruling that threw out Randall Lee Fields’ conviction and confession when he eventually confessed to and was convicted of sexual assault charges that carried a sentence of 10-15 years.
+If an inmate is already incarcerated, a jailhouse interrogator is no longer required to read the prisoner their Miranda rights.
+The 6-3 decision overturns a 6th Circuit Court of Appeals ruling that threw out Randall Lee Fields’s conviction when he eventually confessed to and was convicted of sexual assault charges that carried a sentence of 10-15 years.

-The majority focused their attention on the “shock” of the arrest and the idea that if the individual being detained just speaks to the officer, they’ll either get out of the arrest or receive some leniency.
-Because the individual is in jail, the Court reasoned that the same thought process isn’t present.
-Instead, simply informing the prisoner that “You are free to terminate this interrogation and return to your cell,” is sufficient.
+The majority focused their attention on the “shock of the arrest” and the idea that if the detained individual speaks to the officer, they’ll get out of the arrest or receive some leniency.
+Because the individual is in jail, the Court reasoned that the same thought process isn’t presented, simply informing the prisoner that “You are free to terminate this interrogation and return to your cell” is sufficient.

-However, for Justice Ginsburg, who wrote the minority opinion, these were the “wrong question[s]” to focus on.
-She looked at three aspects: was it a “police dominated atmosphere…was he placed, against his will, in an inherently stressful situation…and [were] his ‘freedoms of action’ curtailed in any significant way.” (this quote needs to be double-checked… did it say “freedoms” with an s and were “freedoms of action” in ‘’?)
-Ginsburg continued on and said that those were the real questions that needed answering when determining if Miranda rights should be read or not.
+However, for Justice Ginsburg, who wrote the minority opinion, these were the “wrong question[s]” to focus on” She looked at three aspects: was it a “police dominated atmosphere…was he placed, against his will, in an inherently stressful situation…and [were] his ‘freedoms of ‘action’ any significant way.”
+Ginsburg continued and said those were the fundamental questions that needed answering when determining whether Miranda rights should be read.

-In the past two years, the Court has accelerated a pro-law enforcement trend in deciding Miranda rights cases, with today’s ruling continuing that trend.
-Miranda was a tool that citizens could use to prevent themselves from being taken advantage of by the police, but with an increasing number of exclusions being carved out it is beginning to lose its effectiveness and only serves to create more confusion for citizens.
+In the past two years, the Court has accelerated a pro-law enforcement trend in deciding Miranda rights, and today’s ruling continues that trend.
+Miranda was a tool that citizens could use to prevent themselves from being taken advantage of by the police.
+Still, with increasing exclusions being carved out, it is beginning to lose effectiveness and only serves to create more confusion for citizens.